"You could just sit back, forget the spectacle and concentrate on

 JULIA MACVICAR

-Julia MacVicar; Soprano (They/Them/Her) is an opera singer and interdisciplinary artist based in Tkaronto.
+Julia MacVicar; Soprano (She/They) is an opera singer and interdisciplinary artist based in Tkaronto.
 Hailing from Epekwitk (PEI), and an alumnus of the Fountain School of Performing Arts, Dalhousie University (B.A.Mus 2020), MacVicar has been described onstage as "impressive dramatically and vocally… a big stunning sound" (Barczablog.com).
 As a neurodivergent individual, they are passionate about increasing inclusivity within creative spaces and exploring different narratives.
 Performance highlights include: Diana - Offenbach's Orpheus in the Underworld (Toronto Operetta Theatre 2022); Dido - James Rolfe's Aeneas and Dido (Dal Opera 2020); The Queen of the Night, The Magic Flute (Dal Opera 2017)

 JULIE NESRALLAH